 Sixty-five trials (2026 treated and 1871 control participants) focused on anxiety-related disorders, of clinical or subclinical intensity.
 Twenty trials (544 treated and 572 control participants) focused on depressive disorders or symptoms.
+Delivery settings included the laboratory (44 studies), online/at home (21), clinic/hospital (8) or a combination of these (12).
 Treatment sessions ranged from 1 to 84, with 12 RCTs employing one, and 43 RCTs 8 sessions or more.
-Most trials employed sham training and directly compared ABM and SHAM.
+Most trials employed sham training and directly compared ABM and SHAM (Figure 2).
 Comorbid depression outcomes were reported in 31 studies (1101 treated, 1070 control participants) on anxiety disorders.
 Conversely, comorbid anxiety outcomes were present in 11 studies on depressive disorders (250 treated, 251 control).